colgreen/PassphraseStringCrypto/README.md

 always wrap the ciphertext argument in double quotes, as some of the base64 characters are special characters in most command shells.

-The base64 alternative alphabet is the same as the standard base64 alphabet, with the following substitions:
+The base64 alternative alphabet is the same as the standard base64 alphabet, with the following substitutions:

     0 (digit zero)    ->  $
     1 (digit 1)       ->  #